 Torben’s mouth watered as he watched the village butcher, a woman with arms like tree trunks, carve thick slabs from a roasted side of beef.
 Each steak was the size of a shield, charred on the outside and red within.

-“Nothing builds strength like Zuraldarr beef,” grunted the butcher, handing Torben a plate that sagged under the weight of the meat.
+“Nothing builds strength like Zuraldarr beef,” grunted the butcher, handing Torben a plate piled high with meat.
 “Eat up, boy.
 You’ll need it for tomorrow’s log rolling.”

 Nearby, Elder Hilda chuckled.
 “In my day, we had to fell a tree before we earned our steak.”
 But her eyes twinkled with mirth as she said it, her own plate piled high.